 DIR Expert Training Leader, psychologist Ira Glovinsky joins us again this week to discuss his new Early Child Development video series.
 He has a background in psychology and special education and runs The Glovinsky Center for the Child and Family in West Bloomfield, Michigan.
-He also co-leads the PhD program in Infant and Early Childhood Development, founded by Dr. Stanley Greenspan as the Interdisciplinary Council on Development and Learning (ICDL) PhD Program that is now offered at Fielding Graduate University, and is on the graduate faculty at ICDL.
+He also co-leads the PhD program in Infant and Early Childhood Development, founded by Dr. Stanley Greenspan as the International Council on Development and Learning (ICDL) PhD Program that is now offered at Fielding Graduate University, and is on the graduate faculty at ICDL.

 The Foundation for Regulation with Dr. Ira Glovinsky

 Dr. Glovinsky wanted to create this video series because of the many educators in the Fielding graduate program in the U.S. and internationally who kept bringing up over and over again that there are very young preschool age and kindergarten children in the classroom who are really not ready for group participation because they really haven’t mastered the foundation skills of regulation in individual parent-child environments.
 Coming into a preschool, the expectation is that they will be able to function in a group setting and they don’t have the skills to do it.

 The teachers are saying that in their training programs they’re really not getting the tools they require to be able to work with these kids.
 They have lots of coursework, but when they’re confronted with dealing with a classroom situation, they are quickly overwhelmed.
 At a conference in Amsterdam, Dr. Glovinsky heard that they’re experiencing the same things in Europe: “What do we do with dysregulated kids?”
 So he decided to concentrate on developing a program at his Center that would hit on the critical areas that are necessary to provide the foundation for regulation.